sam4413/keen-crossplay-bypass/README.md

 # keen-crossplay-bypass
 Bypass keen's superimposed limits for EOS (Crossplay) servers!
 No longer shall you be limited to 3 planets or low sync range!<br>

+# !!!WARNING!!!
+## This plugin will only work on servers configured for **CROSSPLAY**!
+Loading this plugin on a steam server could lead to unintended consequences!

 **Please note this plugin is TORCH only.
 It will not work on vanilla Dedicated Server.**<br>
 Get it for yourself: https://torchapi.com/